defi-org-code/pancakeswap-telegram-trader/README.md

     await telegramListener(
         'Pancakeswap Pumping ©', // The group/channel name
-        '6 HOURS REMAINING', // Part or all message of user to listen to 30, // Number of messages to fetch when searching user to listen to async (message) => { // The call back with the message of the user
+        '6 HOURS REMAINING', // Part or all message of user to listen to, null means all users 30, // Number of messages to fetch when searching user to listen to async (message) => { // The call back with the message of the user